The Land Rover Range Rover is a luxury SUV produced by Land Rover, a sub-brand of Jaguar Land Rover.

-Range Rover is both a luxury subbrand of Land Rover and a specific model at the top of the Range Rover lineup.
-Throughout its four generations, the Range Rover model has always aimed to be among the most luxurious and posh SUVs on the market.
-Despite this, it’s also traded on Land Rover's iconic off-road abilities.
+Launched in 1970 by British Leyland, the Range Rover model has always aimed to be among the most luxurious SUVs on the market throughout its five generations.
+Despite this, it also traded on Land Rover's iconic off-road abilities.

 The current generation came out in 2012 as a full-sized luxury SUV and is regarded as one of the premier luxury SUVs on the market.
 It is available as a five-door SUV or three-door SUV for the SV Coupe trim.
 The transmission is an eight-speed automatic with four-wheel drive and a two-speed transfer case offering high and low range.

 Perhaps the most significant update over the previous Range Rover is this version's all-aluminum unibody construction.
 This was a unique concept for an SUV at the time, and it reduced the Range Rover's weight by over 900 pounds from the previous model.